Tim Sylvia: Return

 Six months after his loss to Frank Mir, Sylvia returned (a titanium plate had been attached to his forearm) to the UFC in February 2005, taking on Andrei Arlovski to crown an interim UFC heavyweight champion as Mir, while still the nominal UFC champion, had suffered numerous injuries from a motorcycle accident that left him unable to defend his title.
 Sylvia was knocked to the ground by an overhand right punch, and while on the ground was caught in an Achilles lock and submitted.

 In May 2005, Sylvia defeated Mike Block in the IFC by TKO, then went on to face MMA veteran Tra Telligman at UFC 54.
 With one second left in the first round, Sylvia landed a left head kick which knocked out Telligman.
-Sylvia made his cable television debut next, fighting Assuerio Silva at Ultimate Fight Night 3 on Spike TV, winning a unanimous decision after three rounds in a match that was intended to decide the next number one contender.
+Sylvia made his cable television debut next, fighting Assuério Silva at Ultimate Fight Night 3 on Spike TV, winning a unanimous decision after three rounds in a match that was intended to decide the next number one contender.

 Reclaiming the title

 At UFC 59, Sylvia was finally awarded his rematch with the then-outright champion Andrei Arlovski.
 After being knocked down by Arlovski, Sylvia won the fight via knockout in round one.

 Sylvia next defended his championship in a trilogy fight with Andrei Arlovski at UFC 61.
-Sylvia utilized his reach and size advantage to win the uneventful fight by unanimous decision.
+Sylvia utilized his reach and size advantage to win the fight by unanimous decision.

 Sylvia next fought Mundials world Jiu-Jitsu champion, 2-time ADCC world champion and Jiu-Jitsu Pan American champion Jeff Monson at UFC 65.
 Billed as a classic "striker vs. grappler" match, Sylvia won again via unanimous decision by keeping the fight on the outside with the jab.

 On March 3, 2007, Sylvia fought former UFC Heavyweight and UFC Light Heavyweight champion Randy Couture at UFC 68.
 After being knocked down by Couture he lost the fight and title by decision.

-On October 20, 2007 at UFC 77, Sylvia defeated Brandon Vera via unanimous decision (29–28, 29–27, 29–28).
+On October 20, 2007, at UFC 77, Sylvia defeated Brandon Vera via unanimous decision (29–28, 29–27, 29–28).
 In the post-fight interview he called out Cheick Kongo to fight for the spot as number one contender for the heavyweight championship belt.

-On February 2, 2008 Sylvia lost via guillotine choke to Antônio Rodrigo Nogueira at UFC 81 in Las Vegas for the interim heavyweight championship.
+On February 2, 2008, Sylvia lost via guillotine choke to Antônio Rodrigo Nogueira at UFC 81 in Las Vegas for the interim heavyweight championship.
+This fight earned him a $65,000 Fight of the Night award.

 Early in 2008, Sylvia requested and was granted a release from his UFC contract, which still had one fight remaining on it.
 Sylvia cited unhappiness with pay, desire to face Fedor Emelianenko, the non-exclusive contracts of other organizations, and the opportunity to fight more often as his reasons for leaving.